 3. Register for Student Financial Services

-You may register for financial aid by completing the Free Application for Federal Financial Aid (FAFSA).
+You may register for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 Be sure to select LMU as your school.
 The Federal School Code for LMU is 003502.
 LMU’s main campus is located in Harrogate, Tennessee, so notwithstanding the fact the law school is located in Knoxville, please use the code listed.
 Please register for financial aid as early as possible as this will determine when funds are disbursed.
 There is additional information on our Financial Aid page.

 Notification of financial aid will be sent to your LMU email address once the Office of Financial Aid has received notification that your FAFSA has been processed by the U.S. Department of Education.
 Remember, you must sign your Master Promissory Note (if financial aid has been requested) electronically and complete your Entrance Counseling on the FAFSA website before financial aid can be awarded.

 Per U.S. Department of Education regulations, financial aid will disbursed approximately three-to-four weeks after school begins each semester.